yilin-void/DeepEP/README.md

     # Allocate a buffer if not existed or not enough buffer size
     if _buffer is None or _buffer.group != group or not _buffer.low_latency_mode or _buffer.num_rdma_bytes < num_rdma_bytes:
-        # NOTES: for best performance, the QP number **must** be equal to the number of the local experts
+        # NOTES: for the best performance, the QP number **must** be equal to the number of the local experts
         assert num_experts % group.size() == 0
         _buffer = Buffer(group, 0, num_rdma_bytes, low_latency_mode=True, num_qps_per_rank=num_experts // group.size())
     return _buffer